pmkent/angular-bootstrap-java-rest/README.md

 Clone the application from the url: https://github.com/pmkent/angular-bootstrap-java-rest

 Step 2:
+Start your localhost mongodb

+Step 3:
 Navigate to the folder /angular-bootstrap-java-rest and issue the command: mvn clean build jetty:run

-Step 3:
+Step 4:
 Open your favorite web browser and navigate to http://localhost:8080/app/pages/user/index.html

 I'd like to acknowledge the useful help I googled from all great developers out there who created JSFiddles, Plunkers to help me get all this together.
 Special credit to Stacktrace for providing the most useful solutions.
 I modeled most of the AngularJS piece using code from Draptik's ideas and redoing the backend with Jersey instead of Guice.